 Consider how you want customers to wear your shirts when selecting your fabric type.
 Each standard shirt fabric has its benefits and drawbacks that make it more suitable for certain activities, like lounging or exercising:

 Cotton offers high comfort and visual appeal but is more prone to wrinkling and shrinking over time than other fabrics.

 Organic cotton is similar in comfort to regular cotton; it is ideal for the eco-conscious customer as it uses organic non-GMO cotton grown without chemical pesticides or fertilizers but is at a more premium price point.

 Polyester offers maximum durability with moisture-wicking properties that are less prone to wrinkling and shrinking but may have a clingy synthetic feeling on the skin.

 Cotton/polyester blend is more lightweight and less prone to shrinkage than cotton alone, with some moisture-wicking properties of polyester in a more comfortable format.

 Each fabric has a different weight.
 Lighter-weight shirts, like polyester, are more suitable for warm weather and active situations.
-Heavier-weight shirts, like cotton, are ideal for cold weather and more casual situations.
+Heavier-weight shirts like cotton are ideal for cold weather and casual conditions.
 When determining the weight of a t-shirt online, look for terms like “Classic” and “Performance” for lightweight t-shirts and keywords like “Heavyweight” and “Premium” for heavyweight t-shirts.

 Shirt fit refers to how a shirt lays on the body.
-Different body types may prefer different t-shirt fits, and different activities may call for a tighter or looser fit.
+Different body types may prefer extra t-shirt fits; various activities may call for a tighter or looser fit.
 There are three primary shirt fits to choose from:

 Relaxed fit offers a broader cut across the chest with larger arm holes and sleeves for a baggier and more comfortable look.